-The VLOOKUP Function in Excel stands for "vertical lookup" and is one of the most useful functions in Excel.
-It is a fast way to look up a value when your information is arranged in a table with rows and columns.
+The VLOOKUP Function (which stands for "vertical lookup") is one of the most useful functions in Excel, and is a fast way to look up a value when your information is arranged in a table with rows and columns.
 The VLOOKUP function has four arguments (values in the function separated by commas) and because of this people often think VLOOKUP is complex.
 Once you try a few practice problems with VLOOKUP you'll see how simple it really is.

 =VLOOKUP(lookup_value, lookup_range, column_number, [approximate_match])

-Suppose we are tracking employee names and information in Excel, with Employee name, employee ID, and number of deals closed in the first column, second column, and third column, respectively.
-The following examples demonstrate how to write a VLOOKUP formula to retrieve the different types of data from this table.
+Suppose we are tracking employee names and information in Excel, but our columns are now in a different order with Employee name, employee ID, and hire date in the first column, second column, and third column, respectively.
+The following are VLOOKUP examples with the new, rearranged lookup table.

-Say your boss asks you to use VLOOKUP to find Will's Employee ID.
-The value we know (lookup_value) in the first column is "Will Ferrell" and our lookup_range can be A:B, A:C, or A1:B6, etc. Employee name is column 1 in our lookup range, and we want Employee ID so we will specify 2 for column number.
-Finally, we know exactly how to spell our lookup value ("Will Ferrell") so we will specify false for approximate_match.
+The value we know in the first column is "Will Ferrell" and our lookup range can be A:B, A:C, or A1:B6, etc. Employee name is column 1 in our lookup range, and we want Employee ID so we will specify 2 for column number.
+Finally, we know exactly how to spell our lookup_value (Will Ferrell) so we will specify false for approximate_match.

 =VLOOKUP("Will Ferrell", A:B, 2, false)